jeromecho/google-homepage-replication/README.md

 # Project aim:

  To reverse engineer the Google.com home page (at least in design) using HTML and CSS.
-This project also involes getting comfortable with dev tools and project baiscs (such as Github)
+This project also involes getting comfortable with dev tools and project basics (such as Github)

 # Tasks: